1. Online Reputation

 Any Instructors worth their salt will have a constant supply of pupils and pretty full most of the time.
 A common problem throughout the country that readers here will identify with is that pupils start their lessons and then get stuck because the instructor is too busy or the instructor is unwell so you miss that particular lesson meaning the next lesson could be 6 weeks time.

-When sourcing a Driving School ask the question how long will it take to complete my 12 EDT programme and can they guarantee it won’t go more than 6 months.
+When sourcing a Driving School ask the question how long will it take to complete my 12 EDT lessons and can they guarantee it won’t go more than 6 months.

 There is a flip side to that due to pupils cancelling lessons, not showing up as well but basically don’t get stuck so you can’t progress because there’s only 1 car to pick from.